GaloisInc/HARDENS/README.md

 ## Task 1: Implementation

-As described in our proposal and the project Statement of Work, in Task 1 (Implementation), the first task of the HARDENS project, Galois will implement the system described above using both (1) highly integrated computer-based engineering development processes and (2) model-based systems engineering.
+As described in our proposal and the project *Statement of Work*, in *Task 1 (Implementation)*, the first task of the HARDENS project, Galois will implement the system described above using both (1) highly integrated computer-based engineering development processes and (2) model-based systems engineering.
 All the modules of the simple protection system will be modeled functionally, and one FPGA-based circuit card will be modeled/designed in detail.
 The deliverable will be the model-based design itself.
-We will use Galois’s RDE process and methodology to achieve this goal, as well as the V&V in Task 2.
+We will use Galois’s RDE process and methodology to achieve this goal, as well as the V&V in *Task 2*.

 All project models---the SysMLv2 model, the executable, rigorously validated and formally verified Cryptol model, and the semi-formal and